 Recipes for Paper Mache Paste

-- No-Cook Paste Recipe: This simple recipe is made entirely with ingredients and tools you already have in your kitchen cupboard.
+- No-Cook Paste Recipe: This simple recipe is made entirely with ingredients and tools you likely already have in your kitchen cupboard.
 Flour, water, a bowl, and a whisk are all you need.

 - Cooked Paste Recipe: This paste recipe is very similar to the no-cook but it is supposed to be a little stronger and is usually a little smoother.
 Of course, it takes a little more time to cook—and your little ones will have to wait for the paste to cool.